digitalrebar/doc/deployment/install/quick.rst

 This script ends with the Digital Rebar admin node fully operational but without any nodes.
 You need to login to the Digital Rebar UI (default user/pass is ``rebar/rebar1``) for the next step.

+Troubleshooting Tip:  You can see exactly what's going on using "Monitor...Annealer."
+If there is an error, that view provides a ``Retry`` button that often resolves simple timing issues.

 Let's Add Nodes!
 ----------------